 While the fleeing leaders of the Muslim Brotherhood spent the past seven years, since their ouster from Egypt, fighting over elusive power positions in their dying organization; the Muslim Brotherhood has been shedding thousands of base members and sympathizers.
 Most of them are the Muslim Brotherhood youth, who are traumatized by the political failure of their leaders and the fact that they were left behind to pay the full price for the group’s failure.

-A large chunk of the Muslim Brotherhood youth and grassroots sympathizers, got arrested by the Egyptian authorities, in the period between 2013 and 2015, for their involvement in riot and violent activities.
+A large chunk of the Muslim Brotherhood youth and grassroots sympathizers were arrested by the Egyptian authorities, in the period between 2013 and 2015, for their involvement in riots and violent activities.
 In this period, the Muslim Brotherhood elements committed more than three thousand violent atrocities against policemen, innocent civilians, and state facilities; as documented by police and court records.
-These violent activities, were implemented by youth, but funded and planned by the middle-leaders of the Muslim Brotherhood, who remained in Egypt after the top leaders either fled the country or got arrested.
-Their purpose was to create a state of uncontrollable chaos that forces the new Egyptian political leadership of President El-Sisi, to seek a political settlement with the Muslim Brotherhood, similar to what the former authoritarian regime of Mubarak did.
+These violent activities were implemented by youth, but funded and planned by the middle leaders of the Muslim Brotherhood, who remained in Egypt after the top leaders either fled the country or got arrested.
+Their purpose was to create a state of uncontrollable chaos that forced the new Egyptian political leadership of President El-Sisi, to seek a political settlement with the Muslim Brotherhood, similar to what the former authoritarian regime of Mubarak did.

 Some of them formed small militias, such as HASM, and started operating inside Egypt until they got arrested in 2015.
 However, the majority of them fled Egypt to join terrorist organizations, such as the Islamic State (ISIS), in the Levant and eastern Africa.
-In early October, Sudanese authorities announced the arrest of a terrorist cell affiliated to ISIS, that is led by an Egyptian young man, who used to be a Member of the Muslim Brotherhood.
-Several similar stories about the Muslim Brotherhood young members operating at terrorist organizations in Syria and Libya, have also been revealed, in the past few years.
+In early October, Sudanese authorities announced the arrest of a terrorist cell affiliated with ISIS, which is led by an Egyptian young man, who used to be a Member of the Muslim Brotherhood.
+Several similar stories about the Muslim Brotherhood's young members operating at terrorist organizations in Syria and Libya have also been revealed, in the past few years.

 Mahmoud Ezzat was the only person in the collapsing structure of the Muslim Brotherhood, who was able to contain the rebellious youth inside the group.
 They liked him to the extent that they took his side against the London-based leadership of Ibrahim Munir.
 For them, he was the actual Supreme Guide.
-Ezzat made use of his popularity among the group’s youth to run a vast social media parade that gave the illusion, for domestic and international audience, that the group is still active and influential.
-When he got arrested by the Egyptian authorities, in August 2020, that extremely weakened the will of the rebellious youth against their leaders.
+Ezzat made use of his popularity among the group’s youth to run a vast social media parade that gave the illusion, to domestic and international audiences, that the group was still active and influential.
+When he was arrested by the Egyptian authorities, in August 2020, that extremely weakened the will of the rebellious youth against their leaders.

 The Ruptures in Support Network